 Yucumã Falls lies at the Uruguay River right at the Brazilian-Argentinean border, so visitation only happens by boat.

 Because its depth is around 328 feet (100m), bathing is not possible at these falls.
 Still, its natural splendor is worth the trip.

 Véu da Noiva (English: Bridal Veil) is a charming waterfall in the Chapada dos Guimarães National Park.

 It pours over a red sandstone cliff edge into a valley filled with lush forest – so majestic!

 However, this 282 feet (86m) high waterfall is only for appreciation – visitors are not allowed to bathe in it.

 If you want to take a nice and cold bath in a waterfall, there are plenty of other falls and cascades in the park where you can do that.

 Still, you can take in the panoramic view from the lookout near the park administration (Km 50 of highway MT-251), or venture on a steep hiking trail to its base.
 But note, previous authorization is needed.

-Beyond that, the impressive cliffs are home to many parrots and other bird species, so you might want to take binoculars with you to spot the wildlife.
+Beyond that, the impressive cliffs are home to many parrots and other bird species, so you might want to take binoculars with you to spot some wild animals in Brazil.

 Nearest city/town: Chapada dos Guimarães